 The Birdville Independent School District does not discriminate on the basis of a disability by denying access to the benefits of District services, programs, or activities.
 To request information about the applicability of Title Birdville Independent School District does not activities.
-To request information about the applicability of Title Birdville Independent School District does not activities.
-To request information about the applicability of Title Birdville Independent School District does not activities.
-To request information about the applicability of Title Birdville Independent School District does not activities.
+To request information about the applicability of the Birdville activity access to the basis of a disability of the second activities acti